Inflammation and Weight Gain: The Silent Metabolic Disruptor

 When the Body Is Under Constant Strain

-Low-grade chronic inflammation is increasingly recognised as a contributor to weight gain and metabolic dysfunction.
-It often develops silently, without obvious symptoms.
+Low-grade chronic inflammation is increasingly recognised in clinical literature as a fundamental contributor to weight gain and metabolic dysfunction.
+Unlike acute inflammation, which presents with obvious symptoms such as redness, heat, and pain, chronic inflammation often develops silently, without obvious external signs, while progressively disrupting metabolic health.

 How Inflammation Affects Metabolism

-This state encourages fat storage and makes weight loss more resistant to lifestyle changes alone.
+This state encourages visceral fat accumulation and makes weight loss more resistant to lifestyle interventions alone, particularly when inflammation remains unaddressed.

 Common Contributors to Inflammation